 Though it is worth noting that the sample sizes were small here, it’s still interesting to see why German shoppers shop at UK shops.
-Topping the reasons here are basically price, availability, variety, discovery, preferred payments, and reputation.
+The top reasons here are basically price, availability, variety, discovery, preferred payments, and reputation.

 What drives Germans to shop cross-border?

 When it comes to motivators for shopping abroad, we can see that the top 3 reasons deal with transparency, availability, and safety (all with 37%).
 Free shipping (34%), native language support (33%), and free returns (32%) round out the top answers.